-11 AP Language & Composition: Summer/Outside Reading 2019-2020
+11 AP[®] Language & Composition: Summer/Outside Reading 2020-2021

-As an 11 AP Language & Composition student, you are required to read the nonfiction book The Outliers independently to prepare for the course.
-Please read closely, and be prepared for assessments (including possible class discussions, objective exams, and writing prompts) on the book in the first weeks of the semester.
-If you are taking AP Language in the second semester, remember that you must read and/or review the titles prior to your semester.
+As an 11 AP[®] Language & Composition student, you are required to read the nonfiction book Outliers independently to prepare for the course.
+Please read closely, and be prepared for assessments (including possible class discussions, objective exams, and writing prompts) on the book in the first weeks of the semester -- if the school year is not altered, books need to be read/reviewed by 9/8 in the fall and by 1/19 in the spring.
+If you are taking AP[®] Language in the second semester, remember that you must read and/or review the titles prior to your semester.